ewlin/shakespeare_production_data/README.md

 # Latest UI/Article To-dos:

+* Make list of priorities based on feedbacks

 (Biggest todos...)
 * Tooltip quadrant code needs to have a second look
 * Resize design

+Nice to haves:
+* Annotation code into a function that takes an options object

 * *Use male/female unicode symbols for cross-gender casting (added 5/24/18 1:42pm)*